 The Company's benefit policies common to all managers also apply to Top Managers with strategic responsibilities.
 These policies specifically provide for the award of a company car both for business and personal use, specific pension and health care coverage, insurance for work-related and non-work-related accidents and illness, and life insurance.
-The maximum insurable amounts covered by these policies are higher than those required currently by the relevant collective bargaining agreement, and are compared with the market of comparable companies by means of specific benchmarks provided by specialized external companies.
+The maximum insurable amounts covered by these policies are higher than those required currently by the relevant collective bargaining agreement, and are compared with the market of companies by means of specific benchmarks provided by specialized external companies.

 The Company is not a party to any agreements with Directors, including the Chief Executive Officer, calling for the payment of special indemnities in the event of resignation or termination of the appointment/assignment for any reason and/or cause, or if he/ she is removed from office due to a tender offer or if the appointment/assignment is not renewed upon its scheduled expiration, also in the light of the fact that the people with executive offices are at the same time working for the companies that make up the company's shareholding structure -except independent directors.
 Said professional relations are regulated by specific individual employment contracts, which for what concerns the continuity of the relations are formally separate from and independent of any corporate assignments and their cessation.
-This profile is equally relevant for the executive duties in the Board of the Company and/or of subsidiaries and associates, including Top managers.
+This profile is equally relevant for the executives of companies that are part of the shareholding structure who may be asked to perform executive duties in the Board of the Company and/or of subsidiaries and associates, including Top managers.